vw98075/text-searching-in-files/README.md

-Given 6 job description files, fine files with texts of Java and database.
+Given 6 job description files, find files with texts of Java and database.

+Cases to be considered:

+1) The text of "Javascript" shall not be counted.
+2) The text of "databases" shall be counted.
+3) Those two keywords are case-insensitive.